kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/cases/1-nominative/nominative-7-test-n-solution-.md

-# Nominative Case with examples and test
+# Solution of the German Nominative Case Test

 ### Nominative Case

 There are four cases in the German language.
 Nominative, Accusative, Dative and Genitive.
 The cases are an important part of the German grammar as they are responsible for the endings of adjectives, indefinite articles and when to use which personal pronoun.
 To say it short: The German cases are the heart of the language.
 Let’s have a closer look 🙂